sarthak0105/aerocast-air-quality-forecasting/README.md

-# Air Quality Forecasting System
+# AeroCast - Air Quality Forecasting Platform

-AI/ML-based system for short-term forecasting (24-48 hours) of surface O3 and NO2 concentrations in Delhi using satellite data and meteorological reanalysis.
+Advanced AI/ML-based system for short-term forecasting (24-48 hours) of surface O3 and NO2 concentrations in Delhi using satellite data and meteorological reanalysis.

 ## Features